JustFTan/4-DoF-Gripper-Arm/README.md

 | GRIPPER_ROTATE       | 4       |
 | GRIPPER_OPEN_CLOSE   | 5       |

-## Kode Utama
+## Main Code

-Kode utama dapat ditemukan pada [`src/main.cpp`](src/main.cpp).
-Pastikan untuk menyesuaikan parameter PWM pada array `defaultPosition`, `posisiAwal`, dan `posisiAkhir` jika konstruksi fisik robot berbeda.
+The main code can be found in [`src/main.cpp`](src/main.cpp).
+Make sure to adjust the PWM parameters in the `defaultPosition`, `posisiAwal`, and `posisiAkhir` arrays if your robot’s physical construction is different.

-## Cara Upload
+## Upload Instructions

-1. Hubungkan board (misal: ESP32/Arduino) ke komputer.
+1. Connect your board (e.g., ESP32/Arduino) to your computer.
-2. Buka `main.cpp` di Arduino IDE.
+2. Open `main.cpp` in the Arduino IDE.
-3. Pilih board dan port yang sesuai.
+3. Select the correct board and port.
-4. Upload kode ke board.
+4. Upload the code to the board.

-## Lisensi
+## License

-Proyek ini bebas digunakan untuk keperluan edukasi dan pengembangan lebih lanjut.

----

-**Kontributor:**
+This project is free to use for educational and further development purposes.

+**Contributor:**
 [JustFTan](https://github.com/JustFTan)